thienhap/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 ### 8. A skill uses team specific APIs

-> Currently not supported but it would involve things like:
+> TODO: Currently not supported but it would involve things like:
 >
 > - Retrieve list of channels in a team
 > - Get team info

+### 9. A receives an attachment

+> As part of a multi turn conversation a skill is expecting a file that needs to be uploaded consumer bot and then relayed to the skill

+### 10. Card actions that generate invokes and message activities.

+> TODO

-### Draft scenarios
+### XX.
+Draft scenarios

 This section contains raw ideas to be incorporated in the scenarios enumerated above